Arooba-git/leakpair-study-replication/Replication steps.md

 ### 1. Clone subject applications
-The complete list of subjects (along with their GitHub URLs) used for the evaluation of *LeakPair* is available in the [evaluation results](https://github.com/Arooba-git/LeakPair/blob/master/Memory%20foot%20print%20evaluation%20results%20-%2025%20iterations.zip) file.
+The complete list of subjects (along with their GitHub URLs) used for the evaluation of *LeakPair* is available in the zipped folder of [Subjects](https://github.com/Arooba-git/leakpair-study-replication/blob/main/Subjects%20(LeakPair%20evaluation).zip).
 You may clone the subjects one by one and follow the subsequent steps.

 ### 2. Run the subject applications
 #### Installation and Build